Podcastindex-org/podcast-namespace/README.md

 A list of the current proposed tags can be found in the issues section [here](https://github.com/Podcastindex-org/podcast-namespace/labels/proposal).

 <br><br>

-## Verification for Importing and Transferring

-If the "locked" element is present and set to "yes", podcasting hosts should not allow importing of this feed until the email listed in the element's owner="" attribute is contacted and subsequently changes the value of the element to "no".

-<br><br>

-## IDs

-There can be multiple **\<podcast:id>** elements to indicate a listing on multiple platforms, directories, hosts, apps and services.
-The "platform" attribute shall be a slug representing the platform, directory, host, app or service.
-The full list is [here](serviceslugs.txt).
-More should be added by the community as needed.

 ## Badges and Media